zbh2047/L_inf-dist-net/README.md

 ## Advanced Training Options

-### Saving and Loading

-The model is automatically saved when the training procedure finishes.
-Use `--checkpoint model_file_name.pth` to load a specified model before training.
-You can use `--start-epoch NUM_EPOCHS` to skip training and only test the model's performance for a pretrained model, where `NUM_EPOCHS` is the number of epochs in total.

 ### Multi-GPU Training

 We also support multi-GPU training using distributed data parallel.
 By default the code will use all available GPUs for training.
 To use a single GPU, add the following parameter `--gpu GPU_ID` where `GPU_ID` is the GPU ID.
 You can also specify `--world-size`, `--rank` and `--dist-url` for advanced multi-GPU training.

+### Saving and Loading

+The model is automatically saved when the training procedure finishes.
+Use `--checkpoint model_file_name.pth` to load a specified model before training.
+You can use `--start-epoch NUM_EPOCHS` to skip training and only test the model's performance for a pretrained model, where `NUM_EPOCHS` is the number of epochs in total.

 ### Displaying training curves

-By default the code will generate three files named `train.log`, `test.log` and `log.txt` which contains all training logs.
+By default the code will generate three files named `train.log`, `test.log` and `log.txt` which contain all training logs.
 If you want to further display training curves, you can add the parameter `--visualize` to show these curves using Tensorboard.

 ## Contact